How To Prepare Shrimp For Shrimp Tempura & Ebi Fry

 Author: Namiko Chen

 - Prawns or large shrimp

 - a small bowl

-6. Sprinkle some corn starch and coat the shrimp.
-Corn starch will absorb the smell and dirt from the shrimp.
-Rinse the shrimp in the water.
+- Sprinkle some potato/corn starch and coat the shrimp.
+Potato/corn starch will absorb the smell and dirt from the shrimp.
+Rinse the shrimp under running water.

 - Add 1-2 Tbsp. of sake and rub with hands.
 Discard the liquid after 10 minutes (no need to rinse).

 - Now it's ready for Shrimp Tempura or Ebi Fry.